jainqq-org/JLOR/README.md

     <img src="https://jaingpt.org/prakritom.jpg" width="200px">
 </p>

-The **Jain Literature Open Repository (JLOR)** is a public list of all canonical and post-canonical scriptures of Jainism and their translations.
-This includes the Agams, Anuyogas, and many other texts by prominent Acharyas in the last two millennia.
+The **Jain Literature Open Repository (JLOR)** is a public list of all canonical and post-canonical scriptures of Jainism and their **English translations**.
+This includes the Agams, Anuyogas, and many other texts by prominent Acharyas.

+> [!NOTE]
+> Current translation quality is only acceptable for discoverability purposes and general understanding.
+Currently, GPT-4o-mini is being used to generate the translations.
+The translation processing will be re-run over the next few years and will gradually improve the accuracy.

 ## 📖 Anuyogas and Digambar Texts